Comparative Study of Clustering Techniques for Real-Time Dynamic Model Reduction: Conclusion

 \section{Conclusion}

-In this paper we provide a small survey of model reduction techniques along with a comparison of these methods against the IEEE 50 generator test system.
-We compare two graph methods -- recursive spectral bipartitioning and spectral clustering -- as well as an SVD method, evolutionary clustering, and the standard $k$-means algorithm.
-Our comparison shows that in these scenarios the recursive method outperforms the other methods.
-In addition, the accuracy of the recursive method is typically more consistent across the whole test system.
-In future work we plan on exploring other graph clustering methods, both standard and novel.
-We will also be testing on larger systems for a more robust comparison.
+In this paper, we provide a survey of three clustering techniques and an SVD algorithm for dynamic model reduction along with a comparison of these methods against two test systems: the IEEE 50 and IEEE 16 generator systems.
+We compare two graph methods -- recursive spectral bipartitioning and spectral clustering -- as well as an SVD method and the standard $k$-means clustering algorithm.
+Our analysis (detailed in Section \ref{sec:results}) leads us to the following conclusions.

+First, we remark that the $k$-means algorithm does not appear to be very reliable.
+Although it does perform well on the smaller system but did not rank highly in the larger system, we must conclude that $k$-means either is not as well suited for larger systems, or it is not expected to consistently work well.
+The latter statement is consistent with known problems using the $k$-means algorithm: the data must be sufficiently separated and distributed to yield useful conclusions.
+Thus, it seems that $k$-means, though sometimes quite suited to this problem, may not always be dependable.

+In contrast, we observe that the SVD method does seem to be a persistently high performer.
+In $S_1$, SVD dominates almost all of the $r$ values and has similarly high area under the perfprof curve in $S_2$.
+This consistency across multiple systems will be necessary in a broadly applicable dynamic model reduction algorithm.
+Similarly, the Fiedler-mid-avg and Fiedler-mid-sum methods also appear to be repeatedly well-performing reduction techniques.

+There also are three perpetually poorly performing algorithms: the Fiedler-zero methods.
+Recall from Section \ref{sec:fiedler} that the standard method of Fiedler partitioning is to split the set of vertices according to positive or negative Fiedler value.
+However, in this application, it is clear that splitting at the midpoint of the Fiedler values is much more advantageous.
+Especially in the larger $S_1$ system, splitting at the zero point can yield a degenerate partition.
+Even in the smaller $S_2$ system, despite not creating degenerate partitions, the Fiedler-zero methods also perform poorly.

+Lastly, the spectral method ranks in the middle of our list of average area under the curve for both test systems.
+However, looking at its performance on specific $r$ values, there is high fluctuation.
+Recall that the final step of the spectral clustering method involves using $k$-means.
+Given our earlier conclusions that $k$-means may not be consistently reliable, it is not unexpected to draw the same conclusion about the spectral clustering method.

+Overall, given the analysis of these specific methods on these two relatively small systems, we recommend that (a) dynamic model reduction techniques should not rely on any kind of $k$-means clustering tools; (b) SVD is useful if a quick solution is needed, there are many widely available software packages for calculating SVDs, and it tended to be repeatedly well-performing, if perhaps not always the top method; (c) if more time is available for a test study on a specific system of interest, we suggest that SVD be compared against Fiedler-mid-sum and Fiedler-mid-avg methods to see which performs best on that system for a desired $r$ value.
+This paper provides a useful method for comparing performance using performance profiles given full and reduced model simulation data.